webpack-contrib/css-minimizer-webpack-plugin/README.md

 This plugin uses [cssnano](https://cssnano.github.io/cssnano/) to optimize and minify your CSS.

-Just like [optimize-css-assets-webpack-plugin](https://github.com/NMFR/optimize-css-assets-webpack-plugin) but more accurate with source maps and assets using query string, allows caching and works in parallel mode.
+It serves as a more accurate alternative to [optimize-css-assets-webpack-plugin](https://github.com/NMFR/optimize-css-assets-webpack-plugin), with better support for source maps, assets with query strings, caching, and parallel processing.

 ## Getting Started